pawelc/docs/vi.md

 flows i.e. series of invertible mappings of one random variable into another.
 They conjecture that this apprach is the universal approximator of any posterior distribution.
 They use amortized version to train the Deep Gaussian Latent Model on CFAIR data and custom toy densities and compare to previous methods.

-# Stochastic Backpropagation and Approximate Inference in Deep Generative Models
-The same idea as “Auto-Encoding Variational Bayes” Expressing gradient of expectation of function as expectation of gradient of a function (example: Gaussian gradient identities).
-Stochastic backpropagation as in Auto-Encoding Variational Bayes paper and using amortization.
-The model is deep model which latent variables is the gaussian + tranformation of previous stochastic layer.

 # [Auxiliary Deep Generative Models]
 Another way of improving variation methods is to use more expressive variational distributions by adding auxiliary latent